 - Will we take your children away?

 Most children seen by Doncaster Children’s Services Trust do not go into care.
-This will only happen if a child is at serious risk if they stay living with their family.
+This will only happen if a child is at serious risk.

 Our primary aim is to help you look after your child yourself and if we are worried about how you care for your child we will work hard with you to improve the situation.
 While this is sorted out, your child may have to stay with other family members or friends.